Tommy Reamon: Professional career

-Reamon was drafted in 1974 by the Pittsburgh Steelers of the NFL, and by the Florida Blazers in the World Football League's College Draft.
+Reamon was drafted in the ninth round of the 1974 NFL Draft by the Pittsburgh Steelers of the NFL, and by the Florida Blazers in the World Football League's College Draft.
 He was selected in round 29 by the Blazers.
 Reamon went on to stardom in the World Football League, and was named one of the league's MVPs in 1974 as a member of the Blazers.
 He helped lead Florida to the first and only World Bowl game coming up short against the Birmingham Americans 22-21.
 A year later, he joined the Jacksonville Express of the WFL.
 After the WFL folded in 1975, Reamon joined the Pittsburgh Steelers.
 He scored a touchdown for the Steelers in the last game ever played between the NFL Super Bowl Champions and College All-Stars.
 During the 1976 pre-season, the Steelers traded Reamon to the Kansas City Chiefs.
 Reamon holds the WFL records for most rushing yards in a game (189), Season (1576) and in the World Bowl (83).
 He gained a total of 750 yards from scrimmage and scored five touchdowns in 1976 for the Kansas City Chiefs.
 Reamon would go on to play for the Saskatchewan Roughriders in the CFL in 1977 after a failed try out for the Chicago Bears who were coached by former Blazers Head Coach Jack Pardee.
 While with the Bears during the 1977 pre-season, Reamon played in the NFC-AFC Hall of Fame game against the New York Jets.
 After the 1977 CFL season, he had a tryout for the Washington Redskins in 1978 and again played under his former WFL Florida Blazers Head Coach, Jack Pardee.
 Although Reamon was the leading rusher during the 1978 pre-season the Redskins cut Tommy Reamon.